Go ahead and tilt your mobile the right way (portrait). The kool kids don't use landscape...

-Written Explanations (also known as Statement of Intention, SOE, and various other names throughout different schools), are short introductory pieces to your Writing in Context essay.
-These Written Explanations are intended to provide your assessor an indication of what they should expect from your piece.
-Essentially, written explanations are a discussion of your own work.
-In this case, you are writing to inform the assessor of 5 elements of your essay, commonly known as FLAPC:
+Written Explanations (also known as Statement of Intention, SOE, and various other names throughout different schools), are short introductory pieces to your essay.
+These Written Explanations are intended to explore the reasons behind why you made particular writing decisions.
+This is done via FLAPC:

 Form, Language, Audience, Purpose, Context

 Most assessors are quite lenient with how you want to approach the Written Explanation – there is no rigid structure that you need to abide by.
 As we will discuss below, this allows you to consider what aspects of form, language, audience, purpose and context you wish to include.
-Each of the points should establish whyyou have chosen a particular form, or audience etc. Written Explanations are only required for two SACs, both Writing in Context.
+Each of the points should establish why you have written your piece.
 They are considered as part of your SAC and thus, are marked accordingly.
-They are however, not examinable during the English exam.
+They not examinable during the English exam.

 ‘I chose to write in an expository style, employing conventions of format and style of a traditional essay.
 This allows me to express my ideas in a logical order while adopting a sophisticated tone.’